tisfeng/Easydict/README_EN.md

 ### Niutrans

-[Niutrans](https://niutrans.com/) requires an APIKey, for ease of use, we have built-in a key, this key has a limit on the amount, not guaranteed to be available all the time.
+[Niutrans](https://niutrans.com/) requires an API key, for ease of use, we have built-in a key, this key has a limit on the amount, not guaranteed to be available all the time.

-It is recommended to use your own APIKey, each registered user of Niutrans is given 200,000 characters of traffic per day, which is enough for daily use.
+It is recommended to use your own API key, each registered user of Niutrans is given 200,000 characters of traffic per day, which is enough for daily use.

 ```
 // xxx is the APIKey of Niutrans